 How to Butcher a Deer Hind Quarter *EVERY CUT EXPLAINED*

-Posted by Avid Armor | Outdoors Allie on Oct 14th 2022
+Posted by Avid Armor | Outdoors Allie on Apr 12th 2024

-The first cut of meat being removed is the shank
+The first cut of meat being removed is the shank.

 The next step is to remove the femur bone.

-1. Cut along the natural seam lines all the way down to the bone on the inside of the leg.
+1. Begin by cutting along the natural seam lines all the way down to the bone on the inside of the leg.
+When you reach the femur bone, as there is no seam to follow, carefully cut along the bone’s natural curvature to separate the meat from it.

 The next step is to remove the top round (inside round).

-The next step is to remove the gland…yuck!
+Next, remove the gland…yuck!

-So, next remove the eye of round.
+The next step is to remove the eye of round.

 The next cut to remove is the bottom round.